 - Any other action deemed dangerous or inappropriate

 The ballpark staff has been instructed to work in unison with guests and to intervene when necessary to help ensure that the above expectations are met.
 Guests are encouraged to report any inappropriate behavior to the nearest guest experience representative, security personnel or Guest Services staff member.

 Behavior in violation of the Guest Conduct Policy may result in the guest being ejected without refund, barred from the Nationals Baseball Stadium Complex, arrested by police, being subject to possible prosecution and/or having his/her NATS PLUS Membership and/or Season Plan(s) revoked.
 All NATS PLUS Members and Season Plan Holders are responsible for their conduct as well as the conduct of their guests and/or persons using their tickets.
 NATS PLUS Memberships and Season Plans, as well as Individual Game Tickets, are revocable licenses.
 The Nationals reserve the right to revoke ticket privileges for any reason and at any time during the season.
 The Nationals will notify in writing the NATS PLUS Member or Season Plan Holder of record of any report of fan misconduct.

 To discreetly report unruly behavior or security issues during the game, fans are encouraged to text "NATS" along with a brief description of the issue and the location to 69050.

 Smoking & Tobacco

 Nationals Park is a completely non-smoking and tobacco-free facility per District of Columbia law.
-There is no exception for electronic cigarettes or any other type of smoking device, or for smokeless tobacco or any other type of tobacco product.
+There is no exception for electronic cigarettes or any other type of smoking device, or for smokeless tobacco or any other type of marijuana or tobacco product.

 Banners & Signs